Five ways to find your feet in a new neighbourhoodPosted on 2nd September 2019 in News

 The offer was accepted, the admin ploughed through and moving day came quicker than you had time to memorise your new postcode.
 All of a sudden you’re in your new home!
 Exciting times.

 Except when the shine has worn off, it can all suddenly feel a bit strange, can’t it.
 You feel confused – what day do the bin men come?
-You need advice on everything – best pub, best dentist, best hairdresser?
-And you feel a bit stuck without your ‘go to’ take-away.
+You need advice on everything – the best pub, best dentist, best hairdresser?
+And you feel a bit stuck without your ‘go-to’ take-away.
 Friday nights won’t be the same.

 - Introduce yourself